Paul Fleischman's Official Website

 The predecessor to Joyful Noise, celebrating the world of birds.
 Illustrated by Ken Nutt.

-All ages / Paper (HarperCollins) / Audio (Audio Bookshelf, Harper Audio, Recorded Books)
+All ages / Paperback and e-book (HarperCollins) / Audio (Blackstone, Harper Audio, Recorded Books)

 BIG TALK: Poems for Four Voices